Cow’s milk allergies

 - Swollen eyes, face or lips

 - Reflux or vomiting

 If you’re not breastfeeding or are mixing breastfeeding with formula feeding, and your baby has some or all the above symptoms, go and see your GP who may prescribe a specialist formula.
-You’ll also need a referral to see a dietitian, who will advise and support you.
+You may also require a referral to a dietitian, who can advise and support you.

-Other animal milks (like for example goat’s milk or sheep’s milk) won’t be suitable because children who are allergic to cow’s milk are very likely to be allergic to other animal milks too.
+Other animal milks (for example goat’s milk or sheep’s milk) won’t be suitable because children who are allergic to cow’s milk are very likely to be allergic to other animal milks too.

 Some mums worry about eating peanuts while breastfeeding, in case their baby goes on to develop a peanut allergy.
 In fact, there’s no scientific evidence to support this.